 - Twenty-three control respirators were tested for inhalation and exhalation resistance and filtration performance.
-The 3M 1860 and 3M 2071 controls were manufactured in 2018, the 3M 8210 controls were manufactured in 2015, the 3M 1870 controls were manufactured in 2014, the 3M 9010 controls were purchased in 2018 but have an unknown manufacturing date, and the KC 46827 controls were manufactured in 2017.
+The 3M 1860 controls were manufactured in 2018, the 3M 1870 controls were manufactured in 2014, the 3M 9010 controls were purchased in 2018 but have an unknown manufacturing date, the 3M 8000 controls were manufactured in 2006, and the KC 46727 and KC 46827 controls were manufactured in 2017.
 NIOSH testing requirements state that a minimum of three respirator units must be tested for inhalation and exhalation resistance.
 The same three respirators can be used for both inhalation and exhalation resistance testing [NIOSH 2018]. - Inhalation and exhalation resistance and filtration performance of the stockpiled and control respirators were evaluated using the same Standard Test Procedures (STPs) NIOSH uses for approving respirators under 42 Code of Federal Regulations Part 84, "Approval of Respiratory Protective Devices" [NIOSH 2018] (Table 2). - Table 2 describes the method for evaluating the inhalation and exhalation resistance and filtration performance of sampled respirators and control respirators.